This is a guide for researchers who are looking for East Asian visual materials such as paintings, prints, photos, maps, posters and slides.

 - World Digital LibraryCreated by UNESCO and the Library of Congress, the World Digital Library provides free online access to world cultural treasures.
 Includes manuscripts, maps, rare books, musical scores, recordings, films, prints, photographs, and architectural drawings from a variety of countries.

-- Atlas of Mutual Heritage: KoreaA database of information, maps, drawings, prints and paintings of locations related to the Dutch East India Company (Verenigde Oost-Indische Compagnie, VOC) and the Dutch West India Company (West-Indische Compagnie, WIC).
-It contains 9 images of Korean maps.
+- Atlas of Mutual Heritage: JapanA database of information, maps, drawings, prints and paintings of locations related to the Dutch East India Company (Verenigde Oost-Indische Compagnie, VOC) and the Dutch West India Company (West-Indische Compagnie, WIC).
+It contains 86 images of Japanese maps.

 - Big Ten Academic Alliance GeoportalThe Big Ten Academic Alliance Geoportal provides discoverability and facilitates access to geospatial resources.
 The resources in the portal are selected and curated by librarians and geospatial specialists at ten research institutions in the Big Ten Academic Alliance.
 The resources include GIS datasets, web services, and digitized historical maps.
 Learn more about the research institutions involved and the sources of the geospatial records.